AnthonyCorrado/DynamicTicTacToe/README.md

 ## Future Additions

--Adding a player shot clock to prevent stalling.
+  * Adding a player shot clock to prevent stalling.
 Perhaps a five second limit before the turn is forfeited.
--Deploying to Firebase for online play against friends.
+  * Deploying to Firebase for online play against friends.
--Record/stat keeping system.
+  * Record/stat keeping system.